Lead(II) oxide: From lead

-Ball mill method The lead balls are oxidized in a cooled rotating drum.
+Using a Ball mill, lead balls are oxidized in a cooled rotating drum.
 The oxidation is achieved by collisions of the balls.
 Just like in Barton pot method, the supply of air and separators may also be used.

 Structure

 As determined by X-ray crystallography, both polymorphs, tetragonal and orthorhombic feature a pyramidal four-coordinate lead center.
 In the tetragonal form the four lead–oxygen bonds have the same length, but in the orthorhombic two are shorter and two longer.
 The pyramidal nature indicates the presence of a stereochemically active lone pair of electrons.
 When PbO occurs in tetragonal lattice structure it is called litharge; and when the PbO has orthorhombic lattice structure it is called massicot.
 The PbO can be changed from massicot to litharge or vice versa by controlled heating and cooling.
 The tetragonal form is usually red or orange color, while the orthorhombic is usually yellow or orange, but the color is not a very reliable indicator of the structure.
 The tetragonal and orthorhombic forms of PbO occur naturally as rare minerals.